icon-project/documentation/score/writing-score.md

 Type hinting is highly recommended for the input parameters and return value.
 When clients want to query the list of SCORE's API, the API specification is generated based on its type hints.
-If type hints are not given to external methods, only method names will return.
+If type hints are not given to external methods, just method names will return.

 ```python
 @external(readonly=True)